International Awards Entry Guidelines

 Entrants must also upload:

-- Minimum of 1 and up to 6 drawing files as JPEG format only.
-Max file size is 2MB.
+- a minimum of one and a maximum of six drawing files as JPEG format only (max file size is 2MB)

 Photographers

-- The RIBA will only use the photographs or other media submitted for the purposes of the RIBA Awards.
+- RIBA will only use the photographs or other media submitted for the purposes of the RIBA Awards

-- The RIBA will require confirmation that the relevant copyright owner of the photograph or other media submitted has licensed the right to use the photograph or other media of your scheme for all purposes related to the RIBA Awards (in print, social and digital media).
-For instance, this might include publicising an exhibition (of winning entries), a lecture series (featuring the winning architects), or promoting the award itself.
+- RIBA will require confirmation that the relevant copyright owner of the photograph or other media submitted has licensed the right to use the photograph or other media of your scheme for all purposes related to the RIBA Awards (in print, social and digital media).
+This might include publicising an exhibition (of winning entries), a lecture series (featuring the winning architects), or promoting the award itself.

 Sustainability